-Click on the link below to download the meeting report in German (English version coming soon).
+Click on the link below to download the meeting report in German or English.
 This report features session highlights, video clips and selected figures from the meeting.

 25th May 2018, Hotel Vier Jahreszeiten Kempinski, Munich, Germany